-- Use the Personal Data, or those it may collect on behalf of the Client, only for the purpose of this Agreement, and it may not in any event use such Personal Data for its own and/or different purposes;
+- Use the Personal Data, or those it may collect on behalf of the Client, only for the purpose of the Agreement, and it may not in any event use such Personal Data for its own and/or different purposes;

 - Process the Personal Data only following documented instructions from the Client and, if any instruction is considered not to be aligned with the GDPR, to immediately inform the Data Controller so that it may take the measures deemed appropriate;